monking/php-oauth/docs/API.md

 that are designed to manage the OAuth server in which users are able to revoke authorizations.

-# API
+# Authorizations API

 This section describes the API to add and remove authorizations.
 However, the application managing this should also be authorized to do this.
-A scope of "oauth_authorizations" can be requested by the client.
+A scope of "authorizations" can be requested by the client.

 Not all clients should be allowed to do this, only particular clients after the resource owner was authenticated and authorized the client.
 All authorization